 A major league oddity happens when two games end on walk-off wild pitches in extra innings on the same day.
-Jason Jennings' errant throw allows Nate Schierholtz to score the winning run for the Giants with two outs in the 11th inning to beat Texas, 2-1, and Andres Blanco comes home on Kerry Wood's miscue, giving the Cubs a 6-5 victory over Indians in 13 innings.
+Jason Jennings' errant throw allows Nate Schierholtz to score the winning run for the Giants with two outs in the 11th inning to beat Texas, 2-1, and Andres Blanco comes home on Kerry Wood's miscue, giving the Cubs a 6-5 victory over the Indians in 13 innings.

 The Marlins announce Jack McKeon will be the team's interim manager, replacing Edwin Rodriguez, who resigned yesterday.
-The 80-year old skipper is taking over the floundering Fish club that has lost 10 consecutive games and 18 of its last 19, after starting the season by winning 30 of its first 50 contests.
+The 80 year-old skipper is taking over the floundering Fish club that has lost 10 consecutive games and 18 of its last 19, after starting the season by winning 30 of its first 50 contests.

 Reds third baseman Todd Frazier, a New Jersey native, has the "The Sopranos" theme song played when he steps up to the plate in the game against Arizona at Chase Field.
-With the selection of iconic tune from the HBO series, the Cincinnati infielder was paying tribute to James Gandolfini, the actor best known for his role as Garden State mob boss Tony Soprano who passed away yesterday at the age of 51.
+With the selection of the iconic tune from the HBO series, the Cincinnati infielder was paying tribute to James Gandolfini, the actor best known for his role as Garden State mob boss Tony Soprano, who passed away yesterday at the age of 51.